 - please first read the Agreement for Students booklet (pdf)

-- and then return your completed Application Form (pdf) to the Student Accommodation Team either by email to email@example.com or by post to the address below:
+- return your completed form to the Student Accommodation Team either by email to email@example.com or by post to the address below:

 Student Accommodation Team

 International Department – Room 21